 — Increase donor loyalty and retention (long-term donor value)

 Mr. Evans’s specialty lies in deep skills in donor relations and communications, campaign and program strategy and management, assessing campaign capacity and setting goals, participating in the institutional leadership.

 His clients have included the American Red Cross Bay Area, Childrens Discovery Museum San Jose, Congregation Sherith Israel, Helen Keller International, KQED Public Broadcasting, Pacific Graduate School of Psychiatry and Sonoma Country Day School.
 He also conducted an assessment of the alumni program for Dominican University of California.
 Earlier in his career, Joel served in various roles at Massachusetts Institute of Technology, Boston’s Museum of Fine Arts and the AIDS Action Committee of Massachusetts.
 As an educator and trainer, Joel is a regular lecturer at professional conferences and seminars.

-Martin Green — social health-services
+Prof. Martin Green OBE — social health-services

 Martin Green is Chief Executive of Care England, the largest representative body for independent social care services in the UK and Visiting Professor of Social Care at Buckinghamshire New University.
 He is also Chair of the International Longevity Centre and a Trustee of the National AIDS Trust, with an extensive career in NGO development, both in the UK and internationally.
 Martin writes extensively on care issues and is on the Editorial Board of Community Care Market News.